 - Isolation is used to separate people infected with the virus (those who are sick with COVID-19 and those with no symptoms) from people who are not infected.
 People who are in isolation should stay home until it’s safe for them to be around others.
 In the home, anyone sick or infected should separate themselves from others by staying in a specific “sick room” or area and using a separate bathroom (if available).

 - Quarantine - separates and restricts the movement of people who were exposed to a contagious disease to see if they become sick.
-Students will quarantine in their own room or return home if possible.
+Students will quarantine in their own room, an empty room, or return home if possible.

 - Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.
 People in quarantine should stay home, separate themselves from others, monitor their health, and follow directions from their state or local health department.